merijntiebie/Connect4/TECHDEBT.md

 - GetWinner test cases: last coordinates/player is error prone
 - GetWinner test cases: extract the board into a fixture file to reduce the duplication in test case title

+- Make it easier to create test cases by not having to create a game board by hand all the time
+- Create component test for getWinner